10 ways for managers to better support employee wellbeing

 Organisations are acknowledging the importance of caring for employees.
 But it’s clear they still need to bring their managers up to speed on how to manage staff wellbeing properly.

-The signs of poor wellbeing and how to spot them
+The how to spot the signs of poor staff wellbeing

 A bit of job stress is just a natural part of life, and it’s unrealistic to expect people to dance with joy at all hours.
 What we mean is, in a hectic work environment, it’s easy for the warning signs of poor wellbeing to pass you by.